-In this course you will learn some of the principles that govern researching and writing about foreign cultures.
+In this course, you will learn some of the principles that govern researching and writing about foreign cultures.
 The content of the course is varied and so are the learning strategies-I will work with you as a class and as individuals.
-We will have lectures, discussions, and assignments on field study methods, ethnographies by outstanding scholars on Plains Indians, the Zulu wars, nomadic Arabs, the Eskimo, and Andean silver miners.
-You will read from a range of genres that qualify as ethnography, and you will learn by experience how to conduct and write up an ethnographic research project on a subculture of your choice, and present it to the class at semester's end as a PowerPoint presentation.
+We will have lectures, discussions, and assignments on field study methods, and ethnographies by outstanding scholars.
+You will write a research project on a subculture of your choice, and present it to the class at semester's end as a PowerPoint presentation.

-At the outset we will quickly review principles of English grammar and the criteria for critical thinking because we write, read, and evaluate only as well as we think.
+At the outset, we will quickly review principles of English grammar and the criteria for critical thinking because we write, read, and evaluate only as well as we think.
 Thus equipped, we will consciously exercise these principles and criteria when writing our assignments.
 We will reflect on the life and work of an ethnographer, authorial virtues and values, and the powerful influences that perspective and procedure exert on research.